UnhookedMonk/Azubi-Africa-Trainee-Story/README.md

 `Please add text here...`

 ## What is my dream company or role ?
-Dream Role: That'll have to be a data scientist at Spotify.
-I would very much love to see their selection algos at work.
+Dream Role: That'll have to be a Data Scientist at Spotify.
+I would very much love to see their selection and classification algos at work.

 ## 1st Phase Projects' Summary Table
 `Please add text here...`